yashkancharwale/kratos-workflow/README.md

 ### Screenshot Directory Not Found
 The `screenshots/` directory is created automatically on first failure.

-## Contributing

-1. Create a new branch for your feature
-2. Follow the existing code style
-3. Add tests for new features
-4. Update documentation
-5. Submit a pull request

 ## CI/CD Integration

 This framework is ready for integration with: